bianjieai/spartan-cosmos/docs/features/identity.md

 An identity consists of the following components.

-- _ID_: a globally unique identity identifier
+- **ID:** a globally unique identity identifier

-- _public key list_: list of public keys for the identity subject
+- **public key list:** list of public keys for the identity subject

-- _public-key-certificate list_: list of public-key certificates for the identity subject
+- **public-key-certificate list:** list of public-key certificates for the identity subject

-- _identity credential URI_: URI of the identity subject's off-chain credential information
+- **identity credential URI:** URI of the identity subject's off-chain credential information

 _For Identity commands, refer to [Identity CLI client](../cli-client/identity.md)_